easoncxz/blog/_drafts/why-you-should-blog-starting-right-now.markdown

 # 1) Why you should blog (starting right now)

 In a nutshell, **keeping a blog has many benefits, while no obvious downsides**.
-[TODO][TODO]

-Let me put this down in more detail: **Recording your valueable thoughts in the form of a blog can bring many benefits, but doesn't do any hard**.
-Note: things like mumbling about trivialities, miscellaneous emotional dumps, or writing for the sake of it etc. -- they don't count as valueable thoughts.
+Let me put this down in more detail: **Recording your valueable thoughts in the form of a blog can bring many benefits, but doesn't do any harm**.
+Note: things like mumbling about trivialities, making miscellaneous emotional dumps, or writing for the sake of writing etc. -- these don't count as valueable thoughts.

 Here's in my opinion a few of the greatest benefits of keeping a long-term
 blog:

-**1) You can find friends of similar ambitions.**[TODO][TODO] While I write my own blog, I also read others' blogs too.
-In this Information Era, perhaps most people's only channel of getting to know more friends is through the internet.
+**1) You can find friends of similar ambitions.** While I write my own blog, I read others' blogs too.
+In this Information Era, perhaps one of people's most important channels of getting to know more friends is through the internet.
 But through the wire, how would we be able to tell whether the other person has common interests with ourselves?
-Trying to do such distinguishment by reading through unorganized SNS posts seems far too difficult.
-[TODO][TODO] Those friends of mine whom I admire almost all use blogs as a long-term effort for recording thoughts; **hence even if we haven't met in a long time, we'd still know each others' thoughts very well.** Even friends whom you haven't met in person before might inspire enjoyable conversations when you meet.
+Trying to do such distinguishment by reading through unorganized SNS posts seems far too inefficient.
+The friends of mine whom I admire almost all use blogs as a long-term effort for recording thoughts; **hence even if we haven't met in a long time, we can still know each others' thoughts very well.** Even friends whom I haven't met in person before might inspire enjoyable conversations when we meet.

-Why does blogging far outrun primitive conversational methods when it comes to the efficiency of getting to know people with whom you share ambitions?
+Why does blogging far outrun primitive conversational methods when it comes to the efficiency of getting to know people whom you share common ambitions with?
 It's quite simple: **Firstly, blogs are free of geographical limitations.
-On the internet, from anywhere to anywhere else is always just one click away,** while the usual ways of making friends are limited to where in the physical world you happen to be.
+On the internet, the distance between any two nodes is always just one hyperlink away,** while the usual ways of making friends are limited to where in the physical world you happen to live.
 Secondly, and more importantly, if we make friends the conventional way, we'll need to have conversations with each other, share thoughts, gradually get familiar with each other -- which could very well be a long process.
-What's worse, is when you meet _another_ stranger, you'll have to repeat the whole process again, just to reiterate whatever it is that you've talked about with your old friends years back.
+What's worse, is when you meet _another_ stranger, you'll have to repeat the whole process again, just to reiterate whatever it is that you've talked about with your many old friends years back.
 Blogging achieves **"write once, read everywhere"**.
-Whenever I've read a blog which someone has been keeping for many years, I always feel as though I've had many conversations with that person and known him/her very well. **As programmers would put it -- "blogging greatly increases the reusability of language".**
+Whenever I've read a blog which someone has been keeping for many years, I always feel as though I've had conversations with that person and known him/her very well. **As programmers would put it -- "blogging greatly increases the reusability of language".**

 [I've kept a blog on CSDN for nearly six years](http://mindhacks.cn/former-life-of-mindhacks/) , and created a Google Groups group ([TopLanguage](https://groups.google.com/group/pongba)).
-Due to the fact that my long-time blog readers (and I) already share quite a lot in common, TopLanguage has seen enthusiastic conversations right from its beginning.
-And because technical discussions happening there are often found interesting, even more people [TODO][TODO] joined in; and so the snowball rolled.
-In about a year and a half, I've learnt many things from discussions in this group [1].
-For those who aren't programmers, [SongShuHui](http://songshuhui.net/) is a good example too.
+Due to the fact that my long-time blog readers already share quite a lot in common (amongst themselves, and with me), TopLanguage has seen enthusiastic conversations right from its beginning.
+And because the technical discussions there seems to quite inspiring, more people gradually joined in; and so the snowball started rolling.
+In about a year and a half, I've learnt many things from reading discussions in this group [1].
+For those who aren't programmers, [SongShuHui](http://songshuhui.net/) is a good example of a helpful community similar TopLanguage.

 **2) Writing is better thinking.** I summarized the good things about writing in [*Write for a clearer mind*][TODO], so I won't copy and paste it here.
 The